DevExpress/dotnet-eud/interface-elements-for-desktop/articles/map/map-editor.md

 Create mode allows you to add new items to the map.
 Select one of the following symbols to create map items: ![Add Pushpin Button](../../images/map-editor-add-pushpin-button.png) ![Add Path Button](../../images/map-editor-add-path-button.png) ![Add Polyline Button](../../images/map-editor-add-polyline-button.png) ![Add Dot Button](../../images/map-editor-add-dot-button.png) ![Add Ellipse Button](../../images/map-editor-add-ellipse-button.png) ![Add Rectangle Button](../../images/map-editor-add-rectangle-button.png) ![Add Line Button](../../images/map-editor-add-line-button.png)

 You can add dots and pushpins by clicking on the required location.
 To create a complex map item, add points sequentially to form a map item.
-Use a mouse double click or press **Enter** to finish the sequence.
+Use a double-click or press **Enter** to finish the sequence.
 The following animation shows how to create a map path:

 ![Map Editor Create Mode](../../images/map-editor-creating-path.gif)